 Plant nitrogen economics: A model for systemic signaling of nitrogen-supply and demand.
 In this study, we integrated the split-root experimental framework with genomic and genetic approaches, in order to decipher N-related systemic signal controlling root architecture.
 Overall, the dissection of systemic signaling supports the existence of distinct systemic signals controlling plant N-economics, in which plants balance and respond to N-supply (+N) and N-demand (-N) to efficiently control root growth and the expression of N uptake/assimilation genes, as depicted in Fig.4.
 Our results build a new model for plant N-economics that proposes the co-existence of systemic signals for both N-supply and N-demand.
 Our data provided the main following components in support of this “plant nitrogen economics model”: i) Systemic signals for N-supply and demand: the LR growth differences observed between root compartments exposed to distinct N-supply/demand environments highlighted the occurrence of several types of N-related systemic signaling, for which the genetic independence has been proven by using the ipt3,5,7 Arabidopsis mutant in CK synthesis (Fig. 4).
-Indeed, the differential response between C.NO3 vs. Sp.NO3 highlighted a CK-dependent systemic N-demand (–N signal), whereas between C.KCl vs. Sp.KCl highlighted the existence of a previously unknown systemic N-supply (+N signal) (Fig. 1B), ii) NO3- supply is the signal for N-supply and demand: using an Arabidopsis NR-null mutant (41) in split-root experiments (Fig. 2B), we showed that both local- and distal-NO3- signaling responses are preserved, indicating that NO3- is the signal for both sides of the N economics equation in plants, and iii) N-supply and demand signals involve a root-shoot-root relay: decapitation experiments showed that while local NO3- responses are preserved in shootless plants, the systemic signals for distal N-supply or distal N-demand are both lost, invoking a root-shoot-root relay for each (Fig. 2C).
+Specifically, the differential response between C.NO3 vs. Sp.NO3 highlighted a CK-dependent systemic N-demand (–N signal), whereas the differential response between C.KCl vs. Sp.KCl highlighted the existence of a previously unknown systemic N-supply (+N signal) (Fig. 1B), ii) NO3- supply is the signal for N-supply and demand: using an Arabidopsis NR-null mutant (41) in split-root experiments (Fig. 2B), we showed that both local- and distal-NO3- signaling responses are preserved, indicating that NO3- is the signal for both sides of the N economics equation in plants, and iii) N-supply and demand signals involve a root-shoot-root relay: decapitation experiments showed that while local NO3- responses are preserved in shootless plants, the systemic signals for distal N-supply or distal N-demand are both lost, invoking a root-shoot-root relay for each (Fig. 2C).

 The –N systemic signal for N-demand of our N-economics model (C.NO3 vs. Sp.NO3), has been highlighted in previous studies where root morphological responses were measured (2, 4, 30-32).
 In our new study, the ability to monitor both root and transcriptome responses, enabled us to identify for the first time a genetically independent +N-systemic signal for N-supply that accounts for the differences between C.KCl and Sp.KCl conditions, the latter of which is exposed to a distal N-supply.
 Moreover, these differences also imply that a different –N signal (local or systemic) occurs in response to total N-deprivation (in C.KCl), which is distinct from the –N signal perceived in Sp.NO3, since it is not dependent on CK.
 In the Sp.KCl scenario, this N-deprivation signaling system is repressed by the +N systemic signal (from Sp.NO3) and accounts for the regulation of expression of N-deprivation sentinels such as NRT2.5 (44) (Fig. S3).
-As such, our study which combines for the first time split-root conditions, root morphology and genome-wide transcriptome analysis, enabled us to discover new signals for N-supply and demand and to refine previous discoveries.
+As such, our study, which combines for the first time split-root conditions, root morphology and genome-wide transcriptome analysis, enabled us to discover new signals for N-supply and demand and to refine previous hypotheses.